-Thanks to a growing well of impressive research, Nordic walking is increasingly getting a thumbs up from both the health care professionals and media.
+Thanks to a growing well of impressive research, Nordic walking is increasingly getting a thumbs up from both health care professionals and media.

 What is Nordic walking?